tanat44/tanat44.github.io/post/2022-08-21-lens-formula-in-art-museum.md

 1. If u = 2f , magnification = 1 and flip direction image
 1. If u < f, magnification > 1 and original direction image

-I thought I knew it well almost by heart but today’s visit to **De Pont Museum of Contemporary Art, Tilburg, Netherlands** learn me the Physics.
+I thought I knew it well almost by heart but today’s visit to **De Pont Museum of Contemporary Art, Tilburg, Netherlands** teach me the Physics for one more time.

 Knowing is not seeing.
 ![](/image/lens-formula1.jpeg)